otacke/timetray/README.md

 7. (0-255) blue value of the font color
 8. (0-255) alpha value of the font color
 9. (-1, 0, 1) time offset
-10. name of the fonf family
+10. name of the font family
 11. number representing the font style (I didn't look up which number means what, but 0 is plain)
 12. simple date format pattern representing the format for the TrayIcons toolstip text

 The load and save routines are only rudimentary, so you might crash TimeTray if you set illegal values.
 In doubt, delete .timetray in your home directory.
 TimeTray will then reset the file if neccessary.

-I might as well play with a wrapper like [launch4j](http://launch4j.sourceforge.net/ "launch4j") to create a Windows native executable that includes a Runtime Environment, but that's not my priority and that would bloat the file massively..
-So, you might do that on your own as well ;-)
+The ugly routines should probably be improved...

-_When will that be done?
+_When will all this be done?
 When it's done.
 But to be honest: I don't care much about this piece of code that's probably mainly used for Windows.
-Sorry!_
+Sorry!
+But you may use the source, Luke!_

-## license
+## License
-TimeTray is licensed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.
+TimeTray is licensed under the [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](http://www.wtfpl.net).